sagor995/Computer_Graphics_Project_4_2/README.md

 </figure>

-This is current semester (4.2) "Computer Graphics Lab Project" which we have made using JavaScript, WebGL Shader Language.
+This was our current semester (4.2) "Computer Graphics Lab Project".
+Which we have made using JavaScript, WebGL Shader Language.

 <h4>Group Project Members :</h4>
 <ul style="list-style-type:square">